Find Trade Colleges

 The following schools top our list of the Most Popular Allied Health & Medical Assisting Services Basic Certificate Colleges.

-Our 2023 rankings named Kellogg Community College the most popular school in Michigan for allied health & medical assisting services students working on their basic certificate.
+Our analysis found Kellogg Community College to be the most popular school for allied health & medical assisting services students who want to pursue a basic certificate in Michigan.
 Kellogg Community College is a small public school located in the city of Battle Creek.

 Of the 5 students majoring in medical assisting at Kellogg Community College, 40% are male and 60% are female.

-Out of the 12 schools in Michigan that were part of this year’s ranking, Abcott Institute landed the # 2 spot on the list.
+The in-demand basic certificate programs at Abcott Institute helped the school earn the #2 place on this year’s ranking of the most popular allied health & medical assisting services schools in Michigan.
 Located in the small city of Southfield, Abcott Institute is a private for-profit school with a fairly small student population.

 Women make up 86% of the medical assisting majors at the school.